 What about refinishing the engineered bamboo floors?

 You may have heard – incorrectly – that one drawback to engineered floors is that they can’t be refinished if they start to wear with age.
-Luckily, some of the best bamboo flooring companies have solved that problem by creating a thick wear layer that can be sanded down and refinished two times.
+Luckily, some of the best bamboo flooring companies have by creating a thick wear layer that can be sanded down and refinished two times.